RomanSannikov/RVM/README.md

 	Not Instruction - the instruction is not correct.<br>
 Executor:<br>
 	Bad Instruction - the binary representation of the instruction is not correct.
 The parser has made a mistake.<br>
+    End Without HALT - there're no instructions left and the last instruction isn't HALT.